SyllogismRXS/SyllogismRXS.github.io/blog/_posts/2022-12-28-ros-docker.markdown

    workspace's `local_setup.bash` is added to the `ros` user's `.bashrc` file, so that it's resources are immediately available when the container is entered.

+## Looking Forward

+In a future post I will describe how I use [`direnv`](https://direnv.net/) to quickly open multiple ROS Docker containers.